radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/installation-and-deployment/03-brainwaves-web-portal/02-parametrization/03-saml/index.md

 - [G-Suite](./gsuite.md)
 - [ADFS](./adfs.md)

 > [!warning] The information listed above is provided as an example only.
-This methodology is not supported by Brainwave GRC, but has been tested.
+This methodology is not supported by Identity Analytics, but has been tested.

 At the end, no matter the IdP solution, a XML metadata file that represents this SP configuration should be generated and provided by the IdP to be deployed in SP side (see later in this article).